usualoma/grunt-xgettext/README.md

     {{tr "Some translatable message"}}

-    {{tr "You have %1 followers" numFollowers}}
+    {{tr "You have %1 follower" "You have %1 followers" numFollowers}}

-In either case, the first string argument is extracted as a translatable message.
+In both cases, all string arguments inside the {{tr ...}} invocation are extracted as translatable messages.

 #### files.javascript